xTunner/frontend/resources/assets/docs/configuration.md

 [supported Node versions](/docs/environment#nodejs)
 for a complete list.
 If you do not specify a version, CircleCI uses `{{ versions.default_node }}`.
-Note that recent versions of NVM support selecting versions through package.json.
-If your version of NVM supports this, we recommend you use it.

 Here's an example of how to set the version of Node.js to be used for your tests.

 ```
 machine: